With sales still surging, Best Buy raises prospects for 2021

 That pace, according to the numbers from Best Buy’s most recent quarter, has continued.
 Now the company is readying itself for potentially permanent changes in consumer behavior even as millions of people get vaccinated and plan a return to the office.
 Many will be adapting to hybrid work at home and at the office, and they’re embracing technology with similar gusto for their children even when they were learning online last year.

-“Over the longer term, we are fundamentally in a stronger position than we expected just two years ago, “ said Corie Barry, CEO of Best Buy in a statement.
-“There has been a dramatic and structural increase in the need for technology. “
+“Over the longer term, we are fundamentally in a stronger position than we expected just two years ago,” said Barry in a prepared statement.
+“There has been a dramatic and structural increase in the need for technology.”

-Still, online spending came back to earth as more people go to stores.
-Online revenue for its domestic business fell 28.1% in the latest quarter compared to a year ago.
-Online sales accounted for 31.7% compared with 53.1% last year as a percentage of total revenue,
+As with other retailers, online shopping that spiked in the pandemic has eased with more people Online revenue at U.S. stores fell 28.1% in the second quarter compared with the same period a year ago.
+Online sales accounted for 31.7% of all revenue compared with 53.1% last year.
+Two years ago, however, online sales made up only 16% of total revenue.

 Best Buy earned $734 million, or $2.90 per share, for the three-month period ended July 31.
 Adjusted for one-time gains or losses, per-share earnings were $2.98, easily eclipsing per-share projections of $1.91 from Wall Street, according to Zacks Investment Research.